-We or the external fund managers use derivatives to reduce investment risks, such as currency risk, or as an efficient way to gain exposure to an asset or an asset class such as equities (e.g. using equity futures).
+We or the external fund managers use derivatives to reduce investment risks, such as currency risk, or as an efficient way to gain exposure to an asset or an asset class such as equities (e.g.

+using equity futures).
 They are not used for leverage.
-We manage and monitor derivative exposures each business day.
+We or the external fund managers generally manage and monitor derivative exposures each business day.